Lauren Samuels

-Lauren Alvarado (born 26 March 1988) is an English singer/actress who performs under the stage name "Lauren Samuels".
+Lauren Alvarado (born 26 March 1988) is an English singer and actress who performs under the stage name "Lauren Samuels".
 She became well known to the British public as a contestant on the 2010 BBC UK TV series Over the Rainbow.
 Since appearing on the show, she has gone on to appear in West End theatre, including playing the lead role of Sandy in Grease.

 Background

-Samuels married David Alvarado in 2021, her maiden name is Lauren Bonner but she adopted the stage name Lauren Samuels for her elder brother, Samuel.
+Samuels married David Alvarado in 2021.
+Her maiden name is Lauren Bonner, but she adopted the stage name Lauren Samuels for her elder brother, Samuel.